tmaguire/GeoScout/src/docs/about.md

 <p>
-There is no sign up or log in needed and no personal information is supplied from you to the organisers and no personal information will be requested from this website/app.
+There is no sign up or log in needed and no personal information is supplied from you to the organisers and no personal information will be requested from this web-app.
 We only hold very little information about the device used to verify the caches found by the finder.
 Please refer to our
 <a href="privacy" data-navigo>Privacy Policy</a> for more